-Founded in 1922, Seymour College is one of Australia’s leading day and boarding schools.
+Founded in 1922, Seymour College is one of Australia’s leading day and boarding schools for girls.

-Our spacious campus, conveniently located in Glen Osmond, provides a unique environment where girls can thrive in their learning and find their own worth, beliefs and values.
+Our spacious 25 acre campus, conveniently located in Glen Osmond, provides a unique environment where girls (and boys in our Early Years) can thrive in their learning and find their own worth, beliefs and values.

 There is no doubt that girls benefit from the culture and environment here at Seymour.
 The College is based on meeting the needs of girls; our focus is girls, their learning, their wellbeing, their needs and activities.

-Seymour strives to give girls the best education to allow their leadership and other strengths to flourish.
-It is always GIRLS FIRST at Seymour College.
+Seymour strives to give students the best education to allow their leadership and other strengths to flourish.

-Seymour College is affiliated with the Uniting Church in Australia and the International Baccalaureate Organisation.
+Seymour College is affiliated with the Uniting Church in Australia.

-Our Vision: Women of strength, optimism and justice, contributing to an equitable world for all.
+Our Vision: To inspire young women of strength, optimism and justice, confident for the future.

 - Excellence - we strive to provide opportunities for all students to attain personal excellence.